@adcp/sdk API Reference - v10.0.1

 conditions?: { field: string; required_value?: unknown; reason: string }[]

-Present when status is 'conditions'.
+Present when verdict is 'conditions'.
 Specific adjustments the caller must make.
 After applying conditions, the caller MUST re-call check_governance with the adjusted parameters before proceeding.

 Type Declaration